neuro-inc/platform-docs/core/platform-storage/storage.md

 `apolo storage mkdir [OPTIONS] PATHS`

-This works the same way as in the web UI, but you can also create folders in any path without having to navigate to that path.
+This works the same way as in the Apolo Console, but you can also create folders in any path without having to navigate to that path.

 **Sample command:**